noduslabs/zendesk_export/README.md

 Using this python script, you can export your Zendesk knowledge base.

+You can later use software like [InfraNodus](https://infranodus.com) to analyze this knowledge base and to find the main topics inside, see how the different pages are connected, etc.

+All the data gets saved into `/backups/` folder with today's date, e.g. `/backups/2022-08-08`

+Inside this folder you have different folders depending on the type of export option you chose below.

-Several options are available:
+Several export options are available:

-1. Backup all the articles
+1. Backup all the articles as html

 `make_backup_articles_only.py`

-2. Backup all the articles with the images used in them
+2. Backup all the articles with the images used in them as html

 `make_backup_with_images.py`